-All posts at Discard Studies must meet the following content requirements:
+All articles at Discard Studies must meet the following content requirements:

 - Go beyond common myths and best practices of waste studies and solutionism.
 One of Discard Studies’ main roles is to question the premises and histories of commonly held ideas, such as individual responsibility for waste and consumer or technological solutionism to solve it.
-Rather than reproduce popular truisms or ideas of what is right and wrong, posts will question the status quo of where and how popular ideas, concepts, and practices originate.
+Rather than reproduce popular truisms or ideas of what is right and wrong, articles will question the status quo of where and how popular ideas, concepts, and practices originate and what their power relations are.
 This is the backbone of what discard studies is, and how it differs from writing about waste in general.
 Discard studies is not just about waste, but about how waste and externalities (i.e. pollution, garbage, people) are produced in order to maintain a system.

 - Be in conversation with other discard studies authors, contexts, and ideas.
-Authors will be able to place interventions in the context of discard studies research.
-A list of texts in the field is available here.
+Authors will be able to place interventions in the context of existing discard studies research, concepts, debates, and literature.

 - Full formatting details for posts will be provided upon pitch acceptance, in conversation with editors.